Leadership Development Institute

 LDI Graduation Ceremony

-• The University recently held a graduation ceremony for the inaugural cohort of the Leadership Development Institute.
-The event was a celebration of all of the hard work and dedication exhibited by this exceptional group.
-Chief Human Resources Officer/Vice President of Human Resources, Terri Drye provided a welcome and introduction, followed by an inspirational message from Rowan University President, Dr. Ali Houshmand.
-Director of Training & Development in HR, Jeremy Trowsdale provided an overview of the program, as well as a summary of each individual graduate and their respective project work for this program.
-Congratulations!!
+The University recently held a graduation ceremony for the 2022-23 cohort of the Leadership Development Institute.
+The event was a celebration of all the hard work and dedication exhibited by this exceptional group.
+Rowan University President, Dr. Ali Houshmand, provided a welcome and introduction, followed by the Director of Training & Development in HR, Jeremy Trowsdale, providing an overview of the program.
+Several graduates from the inaugural cohort attended and provided a summary regarding each of this year’s graduates and their respective project work for the program.

 LDI group pic